cloudx-labs/posts/posts/martinfernandezcx/performance-testing.md

 Second, add some graph generators of your choice.

 Once you have done this, create a test plan and add an Ultimate thread group.
-The thread group should be minimally composed of:
+The thread group should consist of the following components at a minimum:

 - The HTTP Request
   - Then here, I'm adding input data from a CSV to send query parameters, a Header manager to send a basic auth token, and a throughput timer.